Selling Information in Competitive Environments: Incentive Compatibility and Participation

 In any such mechanism, the seller recommends to the buyer an action to take in the downstream game.
 Henceforth, we therefore denote the seller's recommendation by $A_i$, and then buyer's choice of action by $a_i$.
 Incentive compatibility (below) requires each buyer to both report her true type and to follow the seller's recommendation.

 \begin{definition}[Incentive Compatibility] A mechanism $(\sigma, p)$ is \emph{incentive compatible} if, for each $(v_i,v'_i)\in\V_i^2$ and for each deviation function $\delta:\A_i\to\A_i$,

 where $A$ is distributed as $\sigma(\theta, B_i, V_{-i})$.
-The input into the deviation function $\delta$ is the seller's recommended action, and its output is the action the buyer takes after receiving the recommendation. \end{definition}
+The input into the deviation function $\delta$ is the seller's recommended action, and the output is the buyer's chosen action after receiving the recommendation. \end{definition}

-This definition of incentive compatibility is closely related to the one of \cite[Section 3.1]{BM19} in the context of information design with elicitation.
-Unlike in our setting, this previous definition did not consider any payment to the information designer.

-Definition~\ref{def:ic} requires the mechanism to be robust to \emph{double deviations} in which the data buyer both misreports their private type and deviate from the seller's recommendation.
-This implies, in particular, that the mechanism is both \emph{truthful} and \emph{obedient} as defined next.
+This definition of incentive compatibility is closely related to the one of \citet[Section 3.1]{BM19} in the context of information design with elicitation (but no transfers).
+In particular, \Cref{def:ic} requires the mechanism to be robust to \emph{double deviations} in which the data buyer both misreports their private type and deviate from the seller's recommendation.
+This implies that the mechanism is both \emph{truthful} and \emph{obedient} as defined next.

-\begin{definition}[Obedience] A mechanism $(\sigma, p)$ is \emph{obedient} if players have no incentive to deviate from the action recommendation of the information seller assuming everyone reports their type truthfully.
+\begin{definition}[Obedience] A mechanism $(\sigma, p)$ is \emph{obedient} if buyers have no incentive to deviate from the action recommendation of the seller assuming everyone reports their type truthfully.
 Formally, for each $\delta:\A_i\to\A_i$ and $v_i\in\V_i$,

 where $A$ is distributed as $\sigma(\theta, V)$---in particular, data buyer $i$'s report is truthful.